106th Territorial Defense Brigade (Ukraine): Formation

 On 27 June 2018, the brigade was formed Khmelnytskyi Oblast.
 The brigade was planned to be composed of older reservists, with more than 2,000 of 41-50 year olds signing up.
 By November 2018, battalions were actively recruiting reservists.

-In August 2019, the brigade held an exercise for 154 officers to increase overall efficiency of defending critical infrastructure, countering sabotage and reconnaissance units, and waging battles in cities and forests.
+In August 2019, the brigade held an exercise for 154 officers to increase the overall efficiency of defending critical infrastructure, countering sabotage and reconnaissance units, and waging battles in cities and forests.

-By mid-February 202, the Territorial Defense Battalion from Starokostiantyniv had filled 74% of its positions for officers, sergeants and soldiers.
+By mid-February 2022, the Territorial Defense Battalion from Starokostiantyniv had filled 74% of its positions for officers, sergeants and soldiers.
 At the same time, residents of Slavuta began to organize their own battalion to add to those already serving in the Brigade.